We practise in Australia through Clifford Chance, an Australian partnership operating Australia-wide through offices in Sydney and Perth.

 If you wish to complain about a breach of the Australian Privacy Principles, please contact us (using the details below).
 We will assess your complaint and respond to you as soon as reasonably practicable.
 If you are dissatisfied with our response, you may lodge a complaint with the Office of the Australian Information Commissioner.
 See also "Complaints procedure" on Complaints Page.

-If you would like to contact us to access or request a correction to your personal information, or if you wish to lodge a complaint about a breach of the Australian Privacy Principles you can contact us or, alternatively you may contact the Compliance, Risk & Office Manager, Level 7, 190 St George's Terrace, Perth (ph: 08 9262 5555) or Level 16, 1 O'Connell Street, Sydney; (ph: 02 8922 8000).
+If you would like to contact us to access or request a correction to your personal information, or if you wish to lodge a complaint about a breach of the Australian Privacy Principles you can contact us or, alternatively you may contact the Compliance, Risk & Office Manager, Ground Floor, 235 St Georges Terrace, Perth WA 6000, Australia (ph: 08 9262 5555) or Level 24, Brookfield Place, 10 Carrington Street, Sydney NSW 2000.